climate change

 By Anders Lorenzen

-When it comes to climate change and extreme weather events, it is hard to attribute a certain extreme weather event to climate change.
-But one can definitely attribute the intensity and frequency of extreme weather events to a warming world.
+When it comes to climate change and extreme weather events, it is hard to attribute a specific extreme weather event to climate change.

 That scenario could justifiably be linked to the recent unprecedented forest fire in Portugal which has claimed over 60 lives.
 Portugal’s Prime Minister, Antonio Costa, has called it the biggest human tragedy in the country in living memory.